 Chair Keller said I don't want to commit without speaking to him first.
 We'll see where his progress is, and I can update everyone.
 I usually do a round of calls, as you all know, just to check in with all of you.
 And I can let you know that.
 But that's a good question.
 But again, don't want to commit his time without speaking to him first.

 Commissioner Doshi said sure, thanks.
-I would just respectfully ask and encourage that as the commissioner progresses towards a round two or Phase II of our report, which I believe is targeted for year’s end, if Dr. Kriz has any written materials, he can circulate a few days in advance of that September 7th meeting, if indeed, he will be presenting at the meeting, so that we could review it and think about it and offer comments at the meeting.
+I would just respectfully ask and encourage that as the commission progresses towards a round two or Phase II of our report, which I believe is targeted for year’s end, if Dr. Kriz has any written materials, he can circulate a few days in advance of that September 7th meeting, if indeed, he will be presenting at the meeting, so that we could review it and think about it and offer comments at the meeting.
 That would be helpful.

 Chair Keller said good feedback I appreciate that.
 I shouldn't have tried to adjourn without asking if there's any other comments or questions from commission numbers.
 I apologize.